 Perhaps most striking is that this is the first time NIS has done a full 3-D game.
 All characters are in 3-D models in gameplay, producing smooth animations that felt fundamentally different from the NIS norm.
 Cut scenes, however, will use the same 2-D, talking-still still format that's traditional to the developer, and the series also shares musicians and a musical style with the Disgaea series.

-The Witch and the Hundred Knights is planned for next spring, and the hack-and-loot gameplay looks like it will be very familiar to Diablo fans in the best way — though with several tweaks and its own sense of humor.
+The Witch and the Hundred Knight is planned for next spring, and the hack-and-loot gameplay looks like it will be very familiar to Diablo fans in the best way — though with several tweaks and its own sense of humor.